vishnu350/rs-mainspring-winder/README.md

 The RS mainspring winder is a fully functional 3D printable watch mainspring winder, with accurately calculated design files provided for every possible size imaginable.
 Everything provided here is free and open source.

+This is the modern solution to hobbyist mainspring winding woes and it comes with **absolutely zero warranty**.
+You are advised to thouroughly go through this README, the [wiki pages](https://github.com/vishnu350/rs-mainspring-winder/wiki), [video](https://youtu.be/EZvd_MKBOUQ) resources found here.

+Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
+Or sometimes the appropriate size just isn't available.
+This forces most casual hobbyists to resort to handwinding, which may kink or damage the mainspring.

+The RS mainspring winder was designed using FreeCAD+Python, and is easy to 3D print.
+It costs ~$10 to print a single set by most 3D print service providers.
+Alternatively, you may choose to just purchase a prebuilt kit from **eBay seller AndyShap2 [here](https://www.ebay.com/itm/125428348675) (single set)** or **[here](https://www.ebay.com/itm/125578735361) (complete set).**

 <p align="center">
 <img src="https://user-images.githubusercontent.com/5123344/179362355-92640bc8-f01c-4858-81e5-610a5d544c9d.jpg" alt="drawing" width="40%"/>
 <img src="https://user-images.githubusercontent.com/5123344/179362734-67d5340e-5dd6-44f6-97d1-f3182b52eb8a.jpg" alt="drawing" width="31%"/>